Stick-pounding rhythms at World House Choir concert

 “The stick-pounding originally is all part of spirituality,” DeMore said in the interview.

+The Quaker emphasis on peace and the Unitarian stress upon the inherent worth and dignity of each person combine in this program with her love for African-American gospel music.
+As Roma spoke, she referenced Martin Luther King Jr.’s “Letter from a Birmingham Jail” and lyrics from soul singer and civil rights activist Marvis Staples’ song, “(If You’re Ready) Come Go With Me,” which is featured in the upcoming concert.

+“Together, let’s banish fear and raise our collective voice for justice, for radical hope, for love and for our commitment to the common good.
+Let’s get interconnected,” Roma wrote in her “Director’s Blog” on the World House Choir webpage.

-The programming for “Together We Bring on the Light” reflects the World House Choir’s mission statement, which emphasizes communities striving “toward justice, diversity and equality.”
+The programming for “Together We Bring on the Light” reflects both her spiritual rootedness and the World House Choir’s mission statement, which emphasizes communities striving “toward justice, diversity and equality.”

 “Many people are weary; they have been emotionally spent and spiritually drained by what is happening now,” Roma said.
 “We’re singing to uplift.”